MalyanSystem/beltwiki/index.md

- Please find software and user manual in the memory card come with our product, or you can download them from our wiki: ma10mini.mly.at.
+ Please find software and user manual in the memory card come with our product, or you can download them from this wiki.
 It is imperative that you read the operating instructions carefully before operating Malyan 3D Printer.